 ESS students study biology, chemistry, physics, statistics, hydrology, geology, ecology, calculus, and more.
 These disciplines are integrated in capstone experiences, including courses in environmental science and the philosophy of stewardship, as well as apprenticeships.

 PHC's distinct Classical Liberal Arts Core Curriculum helps students develop excellent critical thinking and communication skills.
 The ESS major integrates principles of biblical stewardship and cultivates an ethic of responsibility, wonder, and gratitude.

 Students may choose from optional tracks in Law & Policy, Pre-Med, and Science Pedagogy and shape their apprenticeships according to their career goals.

 At Patrick Henry College, the ESS faculty bring a rare mix of academic qualifications with research and teaching experience.
-From exploring the impact of biofuels on the atmosphere to assessing groundwater contamination, ESS faculty have used their expertise to serve their neighbors and steward the environment.
+From exploring the impact of biofuels on the atmosphere to forecasting the impact of vaccination programs and tracking the spread of respiratory viruses, ESS faculty have used their expertise to serve their neighbors and steward the environment.

-Ph.D. & M.A. from Princeton University; B.A. from University of Chicago.
+Ph.D. & M.A. from Princeton University; B.A. from the University of Chicago.

 Ph.D. & M.A. from Georgetown University; M.A. from Gonzaga University; B.A. from Crown College.

 MPH in Epidemiology from the University of Washington